opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 By **Spatial Type**, we are referring to a library, specification, or file format that intends to represent points, lines, polygons, or combinations thereof and relate them to a position on the surface of the earth[^1].
-We will also constrain this definition to  Essentially, if you intend for your data to be on a map, that data comes from a spatial type implementation.
+We will also constrain this definition to only include attempts to *formalize* the representation of this data within an existing type system or format.
+Essentially, if you are storing data that you intend to be put on a map, and you expect somebody else to interpret it in the same way that you did, that data comes from a spatial type implementation.

 [^1]: Technically this also applies if you are on the surface of another planet or celestial body.
 We'll discuss this later.

+## If you don't read anything else

+- **Capture producer intent**: Users of your Spatial Type should not have to discard information when converting spatial data from elsewhere.
+The main thing this means if your Spatial Type intends to interoperate with any other Spatial Type, you need to provide a mechanism to locate a full Coordinate Reference System definition.
+- **Defer to existing standards**: Spatial data can be complicated and there is a lot of prior art to draw from.
+Deferring to existing standards for well-worn topics like Coordinate Reference System representation and serialized representation of geometry increases the probability that other tools will be able to easily interact with your convention.
+- **Leverage the capabilities of the format**: Every format has a unique set of features and limitations.
+There is sometimes a tension between deferring to existing standards and ensuring that users of the format can leverage all the great things that can be done.

+## Prior art

 GeoParquet is far from the first attempt to formalize the representation of spatial data to an existing type system/storage format.
-A non-exhaustive list of well-established Spatial Type implementations we will refer to in this document include:
+A non-exhaustive list of established Spatial Type implementations we will refer to in this document include:

 - [PostGIS](https://postgis.net/) (PostgreSQL)